Euro zone joblessness at record high, inflation up

 European Union leaders reiterated at a summit last week they would step up the fight against unemployment, which stood at 19.2 million in the euro zone in May, and agreed to launch a special scheme for young jobless Europeans.

-But the 6-billion-euro (5.1 billion pounds) plan over two years is unlikely to be enough to tackle youth unemployment that is near 60 percent in Greece and Spain.
+But the 6-billion-euro ($7.8-billion) plan over two years is unlikely to be enough to tackle youth unemployment that is near 60 percent in Greece and Spain.
 Overall, close to six million people between the ages of 15 and 24 are without a job, prompting talk of a "lost generation" and concerns of unrest.

 There are also wide differences in unemployment rates.

 Germany saw its jobless rate fall to 5.3 percent in May, the second lowest in the single currency area after Austria at 4.7 percent.
-Italy and Spain saw a modest increase in joblessness, while unemployment in France was unchanged.
+Italy and Spain saw a modest increase in joblessness, while unemployment in France edged up to 10.9 percent.

 "The big story remains the huge divergence between unemployment rates across countries," said Jonathan Loynes, chief European economist at Capital Economics.